- Search The Registry

 *Charlotte Osgood Mason was born on this date in 1854.
 She was a white-American socialite and philanthropist.

-She used her wealth to support artists such as Aaron Douglas, Langston Hughes, Arthur Fauset, and Miguel Covarrubias of the Harlem Renaissance, and in particular Zora Neale Hurston's project of Barracoon: The Story of the Last "Black Cargo", 1927, unpublished until 2018.
-While all of the supportive black interest and intervention on behalf of Mason, her role in Harlem Renaissance scholarship was also one of controlling, demeaning and patronizing as well.
+She used her wealth to support artists such as Aaron Douglas, Langston Hughes, Arthur Fauset, and Miguel Covarrubias of the Harlem Renaissance, particularily Zora Neale Hurston's project of Barracoon: The Story of the Last "Black Cargo", 1927, unpublished until 2018.
+While all of the supportive black interest and intervention on behalf of Mason, her role in Harlem Renaissance scholarship was also controlling, demeaning, and patronizing.

 Critique of Mason and dismissal of her as a delusional tyrant, scholars have attacked her essentialist views glossing over the fact that other white and prominent black leaders shared her tendency toward essentialist thinking.
 Mason’s biography confirms that “the most detailed information on her life is in the auto biographies and biographies of the major Harlem Renaissance figures she patronized.”